 Brushing your teeth

-Brushing your teeth is an important part of your dental care routine.
-For a healthy mouth and smile the ADA recommends you:
+Brushing your teeth is a crucial part of your daily care routine.
+For a healthy mouth and smile brushing plays a basic role.

 You should also make sure to: